-Avicenna (980-1037) was the foremost doctor of his time.
-Like Confucius, his name (Ibn Sina) was Latinized by Europeans.
-As a boy he learned Indian Arithmetic from an Indian grocer in his neighborhood.
-His Canon of Medicine, translated into Latin like his name, was used as a textbook for Europeans up until the 1700s.
-His medical practice was based on experimentation and clinical trials, fusing Persian, Greek, Indian and other traditions together.
-He was possibly the first in history to hypothesize that diseases are caused by microscopic organisms, invented randomized control trials, as well as conceptions of hallucinations, insomnia, mania, dementia, epilepsy and syndromes.
-He was the first to correctly show the workings of the eye, arguing that light does not emanate from the mind and through the eyes in perception, as we do not see in the dark, but rather goes into the eye from outside.
-He was one of the key authors for understanding Aristotle and scientific investigation, and even as he argued against Aristotle on many points Europeans received much of Aristotle through his work.
+Avicenna is said to be the foremost doctor of his time, and his Canon of Medicine, translated into Latin like his name, was used as a textbook for Europeans up until the 1700s, as Europe passed the Islamic world in power.
+His medical practice was based on experimentation and clinical trials, as al-Kindi endorses, fusing Persian, Greek, Indian and other medical traditions together.
+He hypothesized that diseases are caused by microscopic organisms, randomized control trials, as well as invented terms for hallucinations, insomnia, mania, dementia, epilepsy and syndromes.
+He was the first to correctly show the workings of the eye, arguing that light does not emanate from the mind and through the eyes in perception, as we do not see in the dark, but rather light goes into the eye from outside, contradicting Aristotle, correctly.

-As just mentioned with Farabi, Islamic philosophers increasingly turned to the human mind and imagination as the source of reality.
-Consider that Avicenna, as a doctor, was treating patients for hallucinations and dementia while thinking about philosophy and the human mind.
-While Aristotle understood universals, such as the group of all elephants, as a physical set of things, Avicenna argued against Aristotle by name, that universals are conceptions of the mind.
+As mentioned with Farabi, Islamic philosophers increasingly turned to the human mind and imagination as the source of reality.
+Consider that Avicenna, a doctor, was treating patients for hallucinations and dementia while thinking about philosophy and the mind.
+While Aristotle understood universals, such as the group of all elephants, as a physical set of things, Avicenna argued against Aristotle, by name, that universals are conceptions of the mind, fantasies of sense and imagination.
 When we speak of elephants, we are talking about our concept, not the set of elephants that currently exist.
-We are using our minds to bring all elephants, past, present and future, together in our heads.
-We are not physically gathering any elephants together at all.
-Along with mechanics and mathematics, it is this psychological understanding of reality as constructed in the mind that Islamic thinkers passed to Europeans, though many have mistakenly believed that Europeans are more self-conscious which allowed them alone to develop the self-conscious theories of science.
+This is the great debate between essence and existence of Avicenna and Averroes.
+Does our term elephant refer to what we think, or all actual elephants?
+Averroes argued that Aristotle is right, and Avicenna is wrong, that the term does not refer to our concept of elephant, but to all physical elephants.